informatikr/aeson-pretty/README.markdown

 # Authors

-This library is written and maintained by Falko Peters, <falko.peters@gmail.com>.
+This library is written by Falko Peters <falko.peters@gmail.com> and maintained by Martijn Bastiaan <martijn@qbaylogic.com>.